 With a Fellow Vasectomy Test you can produce a sample at home and mail it back (shipping is already included).
 We'll analyze your sample in our CLIA-approved lab to look for any sperm.

-We'll email you a secure webpage with your comprehensive and physician-approved results in just 1.5 days after we receive your sample.
+We'll email you a secure webpage with your comprehensive and physician-approved results after we analyze your sample.
 If your physician recommended this test for you, we'll also send them a copy of your results if you wish.

 If your results indicate you have sperm in your sample, or if your doctor requires two tests to deem a vasectomy successful, test again conveniently at home.
 Some doctors advise to get tested a year after your procedure to ensure that your vas deferens (what was cut during the vasectomy) did not repair itself.

 ConvenientProvide sample in the comfort of your home